guardstrikelab/race-docs/en/start_en.md

 ### 3.2.1 About Dora

-The goal of `dora` (Dataflow Oriented Robotic Architecture) is to provide low-latency, composable, and distributed data flows.
+The goal of `dora` (Dataflow Oriented Robotic Architecture) is to provide low-latency, composable, and distributed dataflows.

-`dora-drives` defines some processing nodes (`operators`) that you can use in the data flow file (`.yaml`) to build autonomous driving algorithms.
+`dora-drives` is a starter-kit based on `dora` for creating self-driving software.
+By breaking self-driving into several sub-problems such as perception, mapping, planning, and control, we hope to make self-driving software accessible to all.

+`dora-drives` hopes to solve self-driving as a community and we invite anyone to try to solve self-driving with us.

 For this competition, we will be using Dora for development.
 For more information, please refer to: